 The two Bramo engines included one with a contrarotating compressor assembly to reduce torque, which eventually was designated the "109-002", and a simpler engine without the contra-rotating fan scheme that was eventually designated the "109-003".
 Incidentally, the "109-" suffix was used by the RLM to specify turbine engine projects.

 Bramo's works at Spandau were bought out by the BMW concern in mid-1939.
 BMW engineers had been working on a centrifugal-flow turbojet, but the company quickly decided to abandon their own effort and focus on the two Bramo engines obtained in the buyout.
-The contrarotating 109-002 proved too complicated and never flew, and the project was abandoned in 1942.
+The contrarotating 109-002 proved too complicated and never flew, the project being abandoned in 1942.
 The company focused on the simpler 109-003, with fabrication beginning in 1939 and first test runs in 1940.
 By that time, the engine was known as the "BMW-003".

 The Junkers company had actually been working on turbine propulsion since 1936, and was running a bench prototype of an axial-flow turbojet in 1938.
 In the summer of 1939, the RLM awarded Junkers a contract to develop a simple, powerful axial-flow engine that could be put into production as quickly as possible.
 A design team under Dr. Anselm Franz conducted the development work on the engine, which became known as the "109-004" and later the "Jumo-004".
 A full-scale bench-test engine was operating by November 1940.BACK_TO_TOP